ha5dzs/volciclab-utilities/robot_server/Readme.md

 There are three threads, these are executing concurrently:

 * **The TCP server.**
 While the actual creation of the TCP socket is easy, specific measures needed to be taken for timeouts.
-Also, the robot sometimes closes the connection, and dedicated timeouts had to be introduced, hence the nested `try:` and `except:` statements.
+Since the robot sometimes rudely close the connection dedicated timeouts had to be introduced, hence the nested `try:` and `except:` statements.
 The contents of the packets are analysed using Python's string functions.

 * **The UDP server.**
 This implementation is fairly straightforward: the socket is created, and the contents are analysed.
 Some messages require responses, which is implemented here.